privacyguides/privacyguides.org/docs/security/multi-factor-authentication.md

 FIDO2 / U2F has superior security and privacy properties when compared to any MFA methods.

 Typically for web services it is used with [WebAuthn](https://en.wikipedia.org/wiki/WebAuthn) which is a part of the [W3C recommendations](https://en.wikipedia.org/wiki/World_Wide_Web_Consortium#W3C_recommendation_(REC)).
 It uses public key authentication and is more secure than shared secrets used in Yubico OTP and TOTP methods, as it includes the origin name (usually, the domain name) during authentication.
 Attestation is provided to protect the user from phishing as it helps them to determine that they are using the authentic service and not a fake copy.

 WebAuthn does not use any public ID, so the key is **not** identifiable across different websites like Yubico OTP.
 It also does not use any third party cloud server for authentication.
 All communication is completed between the key and the website the user is logging into.
-FIDO2 / U2F also uses a counter like Yubico OTP to help detect key cloning.
+FIDO2 / U2F also uses a counter which is incremented upon use in order to prevent session reuse.

 If a website or service supports FIDO2 / U2F for the authentication, it is highly recommended that you use it over any other form of MFA.